 Being well rested and alert for work helps us…

 This is why the fatigue risk management standard (NR/L2/OHS/003) has been updated.
 The new standard applies to everyone within Network Rail and those working on Network Rail infrastructure, assets & systems.
 The updated fatigue standard is available on the Network Rail Standards Portal, and has a compliance date of October 2022.

-A range of tools and educational materials are available as attachments on this page, or via the Fatigue Reduction site (only accessible to those with a Network Rail email address).
+A range of educational materials are available as attachments on this page.
+Network Rail staff can also access these via the Fatigue Reduction site.

 Fatigue awareness and standard technical briefing eLearning courses are also available on Network Rail’s eLearning platform.

 The Fatigue Risk Index (FRI)

 The Fatigue Risk Index (FRI) has been withdrawn from the HSE website.
 The reasons for this are:

 - The software platform is an older Excel that can no longer be supported on the HSE website.

 - The design of the FRI requires improvement to promote better understanding of its outputs, its limitations and its role in a Fatigue Management System.